Why is an About Me page important, you ask?

 And this helps your readers decide if they want to stick around for more.

-In this example, you’ll notice that Erika (from Olyvia) manages to convey the essence of her Blog in just a few short sentences.
+In this example, you’ll notice that Elna Cain manages to convey the essence of her Blog in just a few short sentences.

 Therefore, the main goal of your About Page is to NEVER let your readers forget who you are and what you do!